rootl/ILLIAD-accessible-html-8.0/README.md

 # ILLIAD-accessible-html-8.0
 WCAG Accessibility compliant and responsive public facing web files for ILLiAD and IDS

-Remember to back up all your existing web files .
+Remember to back up all your existing web files (ie anything with these extensions: html, shtml, css, inc).

 You should be able to rename these files as test or set up a test ILLiAD directory where you can preview look and feel of the pages before you replace them on your live site.